 Nadja has also strengthened Swarovski’s relationship with the film industry through partnerships with costume and set designers.
 Swarovski crystals have been featured in movies including The Young Victoria, Black Swan and Skyfall.
 In the music industry she has overseen collaborations with costume designers for performers such as Beyoncé, Taylor Swift, Jennifer Lopez and Madonna.

-Since 2012, she has led Swarovski’s Corporate Social Responsibility strategy, ensuring that ethical and environmental standards are embedded in the company’s business practices as it pursues its aim of becoming a world leader in sustainable luxury.
+From 2012-2020, she led Swarovski’s Corporate Social Responsibility strategy, ensuring that ethical and environmental standards were embedded in the company’s business practices as it pursued its aim of becoming a world leader in sustainable luxury.
 She is an ambassador for Women for Women International, and under her leadership Swarovski has signed up to the UN Women’s Empowerment Principles and the UN Global Compact.

 Nadja chairs the Swarovski Foundation, which she established to consolidate the company’s long-term commitment to charitable giving.
 With a focus on education, the Foundation supports projects that foster creativity and culture, meet social needs and promote wellbeing, and conserve natural resources.
 The Foundation has supported projects that include the restoration of the San Giorgio statue at the Basilica di San Giorgio Maggiore in Venice, the new Swarovski Foundation Centre for Learning at the Design Museum in London, Women for Women International and Water Aid.

 Born in Germany, Nadja is an Austrian and American citizen, and was educated in Europe and the United States.
 After graduating from the Southern Methodist University in Dallas in 1992, she completed a graduate course in fine and decorative arts at Sotheby’s in New York.
 She is currently based in London.